MMN3003/knowledge/Language/English/vocabulary.md

  Thousands of people crammed the mall Sunday.
 - **snoring** :  make noises when you are asleep.to breathe in a noisy way through your mouth and nose while you are asleep:
  He could hear the old man snoring.
+- **worn out**:1very tired because you have been working hard SYN exhausted:
+ You must be absolutely worn out.
+2too old or damaged to be used:
+ a pair of old worn-out walking boots
+- **Circulate** :
+- **stretch one's legs** : lets go for a walk